 What exactly is consciousness?
-It’s a word we hear constantly in spiritual and self-development work, yet ask ten people for a definition and you’ll get ten different answers.
+It’s a word we hear constantly in spiritual and self-development communities, yet ask ten people for a definition and you’ll get ten different answers.
 That’s unfortunate, because understanding consciousness may be one of the most valuable things we can do for ourselves.

 What Is Consciousness?

 Now imagine the same path in bright daylight.
 We see the obstacles, walk around them, and reach our destination faster and with far less effort.
 The journey itself hasn’t changed—only our visibility has.
 That is what raising consciousness offers: more peace and ease, and the ability to put effort where it truly counts.
+A life with high consciousness emphasizes problem-prevention instead of problem-solving.

-Two Sides of Awareness
+Four Types of Awareness

 Raising Consciousness